dotnet/dotnet-docker/1.0/README.md

 ## Run a simple application within a container

-You can run a sample application that depends on these images in a container by running the following command (Linux image).
+You can run a [sample application](https://hub.docker.com/r/microsoft/dotnet-samples/) (Linux image) that depends on these images in a container by running the following command.

 ```console
 docker run microsoft/dotnet-samples